 Upon our food allergy diagnosis, I asked God to help me learn and to find a way to help others.
 It was my best way to cope, hoping that something of good would come from this.
 Fortunately for me, at the same time, the world of blogging was just coming on scene because writing a cookbook really isn’t in my skill-set.
 I’m a teacher, an encourager, a researcher, and an organizer of ideas and information.
 Hence, this blog called Milk Allergy Mom soon started.

 So here we are a decade later, still with the food allergies but living a full and joyful life.
-And I want to write the blog post that I wish I had found when we first received our diagnosis.
+And I aim to write the blog that I wish I had found when we first received our diagnosis.
 Advice for food allergy families.
 From a veteran mom in the trenches.
-I want to answer the question that I get asked so often from new allergy families.
-How do you live with life-threatening food allergies?
+Answering the question burning question, how does one live with life-threatening food allergies?

 COMMON ALLERGY MOM INQUIRIES

 “I found your blog through Google and noticed you had a Facebook page as well.
 I’m a tad overwhelmed at the moment and I’m so thankful I found you.
 My one year old son was just diagnosed yesterday with a dairy/milk allergy.
 I don’t even know where to begin.
 Is there anyway you can help me?
 It’s all new to me.
 I would appreciate it so much.”

 “I came across your site when I was doing more research on allergies.
 My daughter was diagnosed 2 months ago with very severe cases of milk, egg, and dust mite allergies.
 I have no one to really talk to who knows what I’m going through or the anxiety I feel…I need advice.
 How do you cope?
 Milk is in everything!”